-- 17.1 The School has produced a policy on charges for School activities and the Governors of the School have accepted this as the policy for University of Birmingham School. - 17.2 The School shall make charges for board and lodging on residential visits and ask for voluntary contributions to cover all other costs. - 17.3 The School shall ask for a voluntary contribution towards the cost of transport for School teams and certain other activities.
+- 17.1 The School has produced a policy on charges for School activities and the Governors of the School have accepted this as the policy for University of Birmingham School.

+- 17.2 The School can charge for board and lodging on residential trips but the charge must not exceed the actual cost.

+- 17.3 The School is able to ask for voluntary contributions to fund activities that would otherwise not be possible.
+Some activities for which the School may ask for voluntary contributions include:-

+- School trips

+- Sports activities

+- Theatre trips

+- Music events